 Sewage begins to settle in your pipes when the sewer lines are jammed or clogged up.
 It can fill your home with an unbearable smell like that of rotten eggs.
-Beware of any such foul smell coming from your sink, bathroom, or basement drains, as it could be the indication of a bigger problem.
+Beware of any such foul smell coming from your sink, bathroom, or basement drains, as it could be an indication of a bigger problem.

 The problems first appear in The toilets in your home because of the biggest drain pipes and the most direct path to the main drain.
-You may hear the gurgling sound and notice the flush not working properly, indicating that you have a clogged drain and need help from specialists such as drain cleaning in Long Beach.
+You may hear the gurgling sound and notice the flush not working properly, indicating that you have a clogged drain and need help from specialists such as drain cleaning in Long Beach, CA.

 Backing up of Water

 The first thing you notice when your sewer line is clogged is the backing up of water in the sink or toilet.
 You can see the water coming back up from the drains.
 If the problem lies in the main sewer lines, you will see water backing up in all the drains of your house.

 You must be familiar with a sink clog or a clogged shower drain due to the sticking lump of hair, which blocks the water flow and ultimately slows it down.
 If in your house you encounter multiple slow drains simultaneously, it is an indication that the problem lies in your main sewer line, and you need an immediate sewer inspection and cleaning.

 Steps You Could Take When the Sewer Line is Clogged